seandstewart/bardly/pending/problems/the-merchant-of-venice/uncut.md

 commendation.

 **DUKE**
-You hear the learn’d Bellario, what he writes:
+You hear the learn'd Bellario, what he writes:
 And here, I take it, is the doctor come.

 *Enter PORTIA, dressed like a doctor of laws*